zatricion/Arachnid/README.md

 Spiderweb
 ---------
-Each pathmarks documents the sites a user navigated through before finding their desired information.
+Each pathmark documents the sites a user navigated through before finding their desired information.
-As such, membership in a pathmark could be a more useful measure of the importance of a page with regards to a particular search query than link-based metrics such as PageRank.
-In addition, searches can be carried out by supplying an interesting URL rather than a traditional query.

-An optional setting in the Pathmarks extension will allow users to anonymously send their pathmarks to Spiderweb.
+An optional setting in the Pathmarks extension allows users to anonymously send their pathmarks to Spiderweb.
-Spiderweb will then aggregate the pathmarks to provide recommendations based on a given URL or search query.
+Spiderweb aggregates the pathmarks to provide recommendations based on a given URL.

+Installing the Pathmark Chrome Extension adds an item to the context menu accessed by right-clicking in any website.

+To open the Spiderweb for any site:
+1. Have the Pathmark extension installed in the Google Chrome browser
+2. Right click on any page
+3. Select "Follow the Spiders"